private-octopus/picoquic/README.md

 Thanks to check-ins from Deb Banerjee and Igor Lubashev for the build experience on Linux.

-To build Picoquic on Linux, you need to:
+To build Picoquic on Linux, you need can either build picotls separately or use an integrated option.
+In both cases, you need first to install and build Openssl on your machine

- * Install and build Openssl on your machine
+To build step by step, you should:

  * Clone and compile Picotls, using cmake as explained in the Picotls documentation.